-ON-CAMPUS SAFETY What does this include?
+ON-CAMPUS SAFETY

 Safety is everyone's business.
 Do your part to get to zero incidents by constantly being alert of your surroundings and practising a safety culture wherever you are on campus.

 Save all emergency numbers on your phone.